LivePersonInc/knowledge-center-archive/_release/September2021/week-of-september-22nd.md

 ### Dependencies

-**User Interface:** The Engagement Controller UI is within Conversation Orchestrator **Backend:** The Engagement Controller is consuming its metrics from internal systems such as UMS and sending events to the Campaign Builder.
+**User Interface:** The Engagement Controller UI is within Conversation Orchestrator.

+**Backend:** The Engagement Controller is consuming its metrics from internal systems such as UMS and sending events to the Campaign Builder.

 **Reporting:** The Engagement Controller contributes to the Messaging Business Dashboard, allowing tracking of web messaging engagements and identification of missed opportunities on a daily basis.
 Please add additional requirements through the feature request form.